Photo credit: Lotte Gronkjaer Flickr

 For fresher garlic powder, keep the dried garlic slices in a mason jar and grind into powder in small quantities as needed to fill a spice jar.

-For this project I ground all of my garlic at once because I was curious to know if the total yield was worth the time in preparation, and it totally was.
+For this project I powdered all of my garlic at once because I was curious to know if the total yield was worth the time in preparation, and it totally was.
 I’m guessing this will keep us going with fancy spice blends for several years!

-4. Making Seasonings and Spice Blends
+4. Making Seasonings and Spice Blends with your Garlic Powder

 Garlic salt is a good place to start.
 Simply mix 1 part garlic powder to 3-4 parts salt.
 You can mix by hand, or throw them in the spice blender together to get the salt to the same consistency as the garlic powder.
 I keep a silica gel packet in the spice jar to absorb moisture and keep it from clumping.
 Or try the old-fashioned rice trick.